marcloeb/rareskills/rsWeek13/EN_25_Motorbike.md

 ```

 Done 🎉️.
-The hardest part of this exercise was to understand the vulnerability of uninitalized implementation contracts.
+The hardest part of this exercise was to understand the vulnerability of uninitalized implementation contracts even after an initialization from the proxy: Remember, the storage is on the proxy, not on the implementation itself.

 The proxy needs to initalize the implementation in the constructor.
 But this is not enough, because storage is hold on the proxy level.
 In this exercise I was able to initalize the implementation contract with its own storage, allowing me to change the implementation in its own storage and finally use selfdestruct :-), making the proxy contract useless.